spatie/icalendar-generator/README.md

 new DateTime('6 march 2019 15:00', new DateTimeZone('Europe/Brussels'))
 ```

 A point can be made for omitting timezones.
-This can happen in the case where you want to show an event at noon in the world.
-We define noon at 12 o'clock but that time is actually relative.
-It is not the same for people in Belgium, Australia or any other country in the world.
+For example, when you want to show an event at noon in the world.
+We define noon at 12 o'clock, but that time is relative.
+It is not the same for people in Belgium, Australia, or any other country in the world.

 That's why you can disable timezones on events: